-LBCC official student transcripts may be ordered in the Registration Office, at the centers, by fax or by mail.
 Transcripts cost \$5 for the first copy and \$1 for each additional copy ordered at the same time, regardless of whether they are official or unofficial.
-Unofficial transcripts can be obtained from the SIS for free.
 (These fees are subject to change.)
 It takes up to five business days to process a transcript order.
-Rush orders (guaranteed processing in less than 5 days) cost \$10 each.
+Rush orders (guaranteed processing in less than five days) cost \$10 for the first and \$1 for each additional ordered at the same time.
 There is an additional \$1 charge to have a transcript faxed.
-Students have access to transcripts and records as outlined in "The Student Records and Disclosure of Student Records Policy 7071."

-Official records belonging to a student who has failed to make an installment tuition payment, repay an emergency loan, or other debt or obligation to the college will not be released, either to the student or another institution, as long as the obligation is outstanding.
+Students have access to transcripts and records as outlined in 'The Student Records and Disclosure of Student Records Policy 7071.'
+Official records belonging to a student who has failed to make an installment tuition payment, repay an emergency loan, or other debt or obligation to the college will not be released, either to the student or to another institution, as long as the obligation is outstanding.